godot-rust/gdnative-book/src/gdext/advanced/debugging.md

 # Debugging

-Godot-Rust based GDExtensions can be debugged using LLDB in a similar manner to other Rust programs.
-The primary difference is that the executable which LLDB will launch or attach to needs to be the Godot executable (either Godot editor or your custom compiled Godot executable).
-Godot will, in turn, load your GDExtension (itself a dynamic library).
-The process for launching or attaching LLDB will vary based on your IDE and platform.
-Also keep in mind that, unless you are using a debug version of Godot itself, you'll only have symbols for stack frames in Rust code.
+Extensions written in gdext can be debugged using LLDB, in a similar manner to other Rust programs.
+The primary difference is that LLDB will launch or attach to the Godot C++ executable: either the Godot editor or your custom Godot application.
+Godot then loads your extension (itself a dynamic library), and with it your Rust code.

+The process for launching or attaching LLDB varies based on your IDE and platform.
+Unless you are using a debug version of Godot itself, you will only have symbols for stack frames in Rust code.

-## Launching with VSCode
+## Launching with VS Code

 Here is an example launch configuration for Visual Studio Code.
 Launch configurations should be added to  `./.vscode/launch.json` relative to your project's root.
 This example assumes you have the [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) extension installed, which is common for Rust development.

 ```jsonc
 {